tianyingw/tianyingw.github.io/research.md

 title: Research
 ---

    My research aims to develop and promote statistical learning methods to advance the science of public health and medicine.
 In particular, I work in **quantile regression**, **measurement error analysis**, **semi-parametric analysis**, and **high-dimensional statistics**.
-Much of my methodology research applies to genetic and genomic data analysis, microbiome data analysis, epidemiologic research, and climate data analysis.
+Much of my methodology research applies to genetic and genomic data analysis, microbiome data analysis, epidemiologic research, and environmental data analysis.

 ### Quantile Regression Models for Complex Data